MiedzinskiBuck/Kintoun/README.md

 A lot of this project is inspired by Pacu, from Rhino Security, which is one of the best offensive AWS tools that is out there.
 If you are looking for a full testing framework for AWS Environments, make sure to check their [Github repo](https://github.com/RhinoSecurityLabs/pacu) out.

 Please refer to the [Wiki](https://github.com/MiedzinskiBuck/Kintoun/wiki) for more information about the Tool's features.

+## ToDo
+- Fix function that assign layer to lambda.
+Right now is only sleeping for 15 seconds but ideally it would check if the lambda status is as "created".